By

 Worried that you won’t be able to showcase your skills and personality effectively without face-to-face interaction?
 You’re not alone.

 The uncertainty and pressure of a telephone interview can be overwhelming.
 You might wonder how to convey your enthusiasm, demonstrate your qualifications, and establish a connection with the interviewer—all without the benefit of body language and direct eye contact.
-It's natural to feel stressed, but the good news is that with the right preparation, you can turn this challenge into an opportunity.

 This guide is designed to help you achieve exactly that.
 Let’s dive into our top tips for preparation and success so you can ace your telephone interview and land the job you deserve.
 We’ve put together some top tips on how to prepare.